BestNoob/pbsv.cfg/README.md

 # pbsv.cfg
 Server PunkBuster Config for Call of Duty, Battlefield etc.
+You can checkout my Serverlist on Discord: https://discord.gg/A7vtjmw

 Most Admins dont know how or are to lazy to configure PunkBuster.
 But without configuring, PB is only a lame dog.